SandraCastroPearson/BivRec/cran-comments.md

 0 errors ??? | 0 warnings ??? | 2 notes x

-- 2 NOTES for Examples with CPU (user + system) or elapsed time > 5s
+- NOTE 1 for Examples with CPU (user + system) or elapsed time > 5s
   All examples take less than 5 minutes.

+- Notes 2 seems to be related to the r-hub builder.
+Does not appear on CMD check or Travis.

 ## Reverse dependencies
 Previous functions deprecated but in working order.